Hines touts Sarasota County's accomplishments

 Sarasota County also built the new Bob Johnson’s Landing Park on the Myakka River, just off Tamiami Trail, and opened the William H. Jervey Jr. Venice Public Library.

-In June, the county closed the purchase of the $32 million extension of the Legacy Trail that will, upon completion, offer a connection from North Port to downtown Sarasota.
+In June, the county closed on the purchase of land for the $32 million extension of the Legacy Trail that will, upon completion, offer a connection from North Port to downtown Sarasota.
 Commissioners further instructed county staff that the access for North Port residents to the trail be constructed first.

 Work remains

-Of particular importance to Hines is the lack of affordable housing in the county, and he points out that the commission took several actions in 2019 to address the deficiency, primarily by changes to county codes to encourage the development of more units.
+Hines also noted the lack of affordable housing in the county, though he pointed out that the commission took several actions in 2019 to address the deficiency, primarily by changes to county codes to encourage the development of more units.

-Finally, Hines noted that in late 2019 commissioners took action to protect the Celery Fields in North County by setting aside the surrounding lands from development.
+Finally, Hines wrote that in late 2019 commissioners took action to protect the Celery Fields in North County by setting aside the surrounding lands from development.

-His list, Hines noted, contained “…just a few of the major accomplishments and projects that we worked on this past year, while maintaining the second-lowest millage rate in the state and a AAA credit rating.”
+His list, Hines wrote, contained “just a few of the major accomplishments and projects that we worked on this past year, while maintaining the second-lowest millage rate in the state and a AAA credit rating.”

+Their reaction was swift, approving in late summer the design phase for the Bee Ridge Water Reclamation Facility to bring it to advanced wastewater treatment standards.

-Looking ahead to his last year as a county commissioner in 2020, Hines wrote in an e-mail that he hoped to see construction of the Legacy Trail and water quality projects under way, the completion of a design and funding identified for a community correction facility, and a workforce or affordable housing project finally started.
+Looking ahead to his last year as a county commissioner in 2020, Hines wrote that he hopes to see the Legacy Trail expansion and water quality projects underway; the completion of a design and funding identified for a community correction facility; and a workforce or affordable housing project finally started.

-Hines concluded his year-end letter writing, “There is no way we can always agree on every issue facing our community, but we should be able to agree that we live a wonderful and diverse community that has many amenities and opportunities for all to enjoy.
-We look forward to another outstanding year in 2020.”
+Hines concluded his year-end letter writing, “There is no way we can always agree on every issue facing our community, but we should be able to agree that we live a wonderful and diverse community that has many amenities and opportunities for all to enjoy.”

 Post a comment as